badd-labs/badd-labs/labs/B2/README.md

 In this exercise, you are asked to implement constant-product AMM (adopted in the real-life Uniswap), where `f(x,y)=x*y`.
 Modify your AMM smart contract to support  `x*y=(x+dx)(y-dy)`.

+- Hint: You may want to keep track of token balance `x` and `y` in the AMM smart contact by issuing `balanceOf` in each `swapXY` call.

 Deliverable
 ---